hyl29/iosbridge-prototyping/README.md

 - Practical hands-on experience with Interface Builder

 # Target Audience
-- Designers little or no programming experience
+- Designers with little or no programming experience
 - or expert programmers new to Xcode

 # Before this